 .211 An agency or appointing authority can submit a request to the Division of Classification and Compensation to classify or reclassify a position to an existing title or propose a new title.
 Such positions may be permanent, temporary, or seasonal.
-If the title proposed is new, the agency or appointing authority must present justification for a particular salary grade.
-All requests must be submitted in accordance with New York STate Electronic Personnel System (NYSTEP) procedures detailed in the NYSTEP/TPM User Manual.
+If the title proposed is new, the agency or appointing authority must present justification for the proposed salary grade.
+All requests must be submitted in accordance with New York STate Electronic Personnel (NYSTEP) procedures detailed in the NYSTEP/TPM User Manual.

-- A letter of justification addressed to the Chief Classification and Pay Analyst responsible for the agency explaining why the position is needed and how the classification criteria for the requested title have been met.
+- A letter of justification explaining why the position is needed and how the classification criteria for the requested title have been met.

 - A detailed position duties description that addresses non-supervisory, supervisory and/or administrative responsibilities, and complexity of duties to be performed.

 - An organization chart indicating the relationship of the position to existing positions within the organization.

 .213 If a new title is requested, an agency must attach to the NYSTEP transaction all information listed in sub-section .212 and the following:

 - A draft Classification Standard describing the scope of work that would properly be assigned to positions in the title.
 The draft must include all required sections of a Classification Standard.
 The process of creating or revising Classification Standards is described in the “Guide to Writing Classification Standards.”
 More information regarding Classification Standards can be found in SPMM Section 0850(A), Subsection .220.

 - Proposed minimum qualifications for appointment based on the job requirements.

 .214 Prior to submitting a classification request for a new title, an agency should ensure that there is no existing title that would be appropriate, and evaluate how the classification of this position would affect other positions within the agency.